 Image from https://www.orthokids.com.au/

 Traditional surrogacy involves the use of the surrogate mother’s own egg, which is subsequently fertilized by either the intended father or a donor in a lab.
-In this type of surrogacy, yes, the surrogate is the biological mother of the child and is therefore genetically related to the child.
-For this situation, this surrogacy is often very complex legally and emotionally at the same time.
-Additionally, it’s worth noting that where the law is concerned, this type of surrogacy is looked upon as more of an adoption.
+For this reason, traditional surrogacy is often very complex legally and emotionally.
+It’s also worth noting that where the law is concerned, this type of surrogacy is looked upon as more of an adoption.

-The key takeaway here is that the baby’s genetic link is to whoever gave the egg and sperm not who carried the embryo in their uterus.
+In other words, the baby’s genetic link is to whoever gave the egg and sperm, not who carried the embryo in their uterus.

-The questions of blood type and blood relations aren’t too difficult to understand.
-First, the child is only related by blood to the surrogate mother if the child was born through traditional surrogacy.
+The child is only related by blood to the surrogate mother if the child was born through traditional surrogacy.
 This is because in traditional surrogacy, the egg used comes from the mother, so, yes, there is a biological relationship and, hence, a blood link between the surrogate child and the surrogate.
 By this same token, it can be said that the surrogate and baby are “blood” relatives.

 If you’re merely curious about an exchange of bodily fluids between surrogate and child while the baby is still in the womb, then, yes, the two share blood relations while the baby is growing in the surrogate’s womb.
 This is why extensive screening is done to ensure that the surrogate is perfectly healthy before surrogacy begins.